 In addition to being careful with the words you use, you should also ensure that the question(s) you’re asking clearly convey the information you wish to know.
 A confusing question will only frustrate people who are taking the survey.

-5. Design a survey that provides you with meaningful data.
+5. Design a customer survey that provides you with meaningful data.

 While your questions should be clear and simple to understand, you also need to make sure that they are necessary.
 Only include questions that will result in useful customer data.
 The shorter the survey, the more likely people will finish it.